stripe/stripe-mirakl-connector/README.md

 ## Containerized examples

 Deploying the application manually can be non-trivial and sometimes unstable.
+We recommend using containerization instead.

 For Docker users, you can find an example under [examples/docker](examples/docker).